mikalaiyurkin/umlcharter/docs/sequence_diagram/README.md

 which in turn can be rendered to this image:
 ![Generated image](images/basic.png)

 Simple, is not it?
-Now let's take a deeper look
+Now let's take a deeper look.

-Every sequence diagram describes some behavioral scenario of interaction between some actors.
-So to draw our beautiful diagram, we had to
+So, to draw our beautiful diagram, we had to first
 - choose the title
 - choose the DSL
 - and name the participants